Cold Email Strategy

 Breaking Down Common Pricing Models

 Most cold email services use a tiered subscription model, where you pay a monthly or annual fee for a specific set of features.
 These tiers are often based on the number of contacts you can store, the volume of emails you can send, or the number of users on your team.
 For example, a startup might choose a basic plan with a 1,000-contact limit, while a larger sales team would need an enterprise-level plan with unlimited sending capabilities.
-Some platforms offer custom solutions tailored to high-volume senders, ensuring you only pay for the infrastructure you use without hitting restrictive caps.
+Some platforms offer Factors That Affect the Price

 How to Choose the Right Plan